Evin Prison: During the Mahsa Amini protests (2022)

-2022 – present
+2022–Jan 2025

 In September 2023, a New York Times article reported that Johan Floderus, a 33-year-old Swedish man who had been working as a diplomat for the European Union since 2019, had been arrested at the Imam Khomeini International Airport in Tehran in April 2022 and taken to Evin Prison.

 In August 2023, Kurdish human rights activist Verisheh Moradi was arrested in Sanandaj, Iran.
 After being held in a local detention center for thirteen days, she was transferred to Ward 209 of Evin Prison where she was held in solitary confinement for five months.
 In December 2023, Moradi was transferred into the Evin Prison's women's ward.

 Cecilia Sala, a 29-year-old Italian journalist and war correspondent, was arrested in Tehran on 19 December 2024, while reporting in the capital.
 Her arrest was kept secret even in Italy so as not to hinder diplomatic work, and was only made public on 27 December.
 Sala, who works for the newspaper Il Foglio and the podcast company Chora Media, was held in solitary confinement until the penultimate day of her detention, which lasted 21 days.
 She was interrogated every day for the first two weeks, less often on the remaining days, and for 10 consecutive hours on the last day.
 She was freed by the Italian secret services on 8 January 2025 through intense diplomatic work.
-The unclear official circumstances of her detention prompting calls for her release from international press freedom organizations.
+The unclear official circumstances of her detention prompted calls for her release by international press freedom organizations.
 In fact, she had been taken hostage to obtain the release of the Iranian-Swiss citizen Mohammad Abedini Najafabadi, accused by the USA of terrorism and arrested at Milan Malpensa airport on 16 December, three days before Sala, then released back to Iran on 12 January.